-NOTE: The calendar year deductible applies ONLY when we say below: "(calendar year deductible applies)".
+Note: The calendar year deductible applies ONLY when we say below: "(calendar year deductible applies)".

-Inpatient hospital Room and board, such as PPO: Nothing ward, semiprivate, or intensive care accommodations;general nursing care; and Non-PPO: \$200 copayment per hospital stay and 20% of charges. meals and special diets Note: We only cover a private room when you must be isolated to prevent contagion.
-Otherwise, we will pay the hospital's average charge for emiprivate accommodations.
-If the hospital only has private rooms, we have our payment on the average semiprivate rate of the most comparable pospital in the area.
-Out-of-Network Area: \$200 copayment per hospital stay Overseas Providers: Nothing when you reside overseas
+Inpatient hospital Room and board, such as PPO: Nothing ward, semiprivate, or intensive care accommodations;general nursing care; and Non-PPO: \$200 copayment per hospital stay and 20% of charges meals and special diets Out-of-Network Area: \$200 copayment per Note: We only cover a private room when you must be isolated to prevent contagion.
+Otherwise, we will pay the hospital's average charge for semiprivate accommodations.
+If the hospital only has private rooms, we base our payment on the average semiprivate rate of the most comparable hospital in the area. hospital stay Providers outside the United States: Nothing when you reside in a PPO area or outside the United States